hugominas/shoppingpromo/README.md

 unit test done with mocha and chai, the application is only backend and "npm run watch" for better tdd develoment

 Mock models are created to provide information about the customer and product to the shopping cart handler.
-The models use the json files as a db to look up by id

 ## How to add new filters